pmunts/muntsos/README.txt

        latest Raspberry Pi boot files from Raspberry Pi OS.
      * 10 June 2021 -- Upgraded the .Net runtime to 5.0.7.
 Added
        [4]hostapd extension packages.
+     * 11 June 2021 -- Added support for a number of I2C RTC (Real Time
+       Clock) devices to the Raspberry Pi kernels.

 Quick Setup Instructions for the Impatient